 Painless email promotion

-A new blog post promotion isn’t completed without a proper email blast.
+A new blog post promotion isn’t completed without a proper email blast to your list.

 In Mailchimp, you will find this option when creating a “Campaign” in the section of the same name.